Toyota Corolla (E120): China

 The ninth generation Corolla was sold in China as the Corolla EX through FAW Toyota.
 It launched in February 2004 and was sold alongside the newer tenth-generation Corolla in its later years.
 It was also known as the 花冠 (Hua Guan) which is a direct translation of 'Corolla' (crown of the flower) in Mandarin Chinese.
 Three trim levels were available, namely Value, Excellence & Elegance.
 The Excellence and Elegance editions were offered with a 5-speed manual or a 4-speed automatic gearbox while the Value edition was only available in manual transmission.
-The Corolla EX was originally powered by a 1.6 L 3ZZ-FE VVT-i engine upon introduction, which produces 109 hp.
-It was later replaced with a 1.6 L 1ZR-FE dual VVT-i engine producing 122 hp or the 1.6 L 4ZR-FE dual VVT-i engine producing 117 hp.
+The Corolla EX was originally powered by a 1.6 L 3ZZ-FE VVT-i engine upon introduction, which produces 109 PS.
+It was later replaced with a 1.6 L 1ZR-FE dual VVT-i engine producing 88 kW.
+In November 2012, the 1ZR-FE was supplanted by the almost identical 4ZR-FE dual VVT-i engine, also producing 88 kW.
 About three facelifts occurred during its run, one in 2006 and another in 2010 and 2013, featuring cosmetic changes to the front and rear fascia's among others.
 Production lasted for 13 years—longer than most other Corolla generations—with production being stopped on 17 February 2017.

 An electric variant of the Corolla EX was produced and was called the Ranz E50 EV by the automotive marque Ranz, which was owned by Sichuan FAW Toyota Motor.
 Production for the Ranz E50 EV commenced in April 2015.